CCExtractor/sample-platform/.github/CONTRIBUTING.md

 - For docstrings, please adhere to [PEP-257](https://www.python.org/dev/peps/pep-0257/)
 - For typing, please adhere to [PEP-484](https://www.python.org/dev/peps/pep-0484/)

 A code checker for PEP-8 has been enabled.
-It is recommended to check your code before making a PR, and it's likewise recommended to use an IDE to check your code ([PyCharm](https://www.jetbrains.com/pycharm/) offers a free community edition, and has student licenses as well!)
+It is recommended to check your code and run tests before making a PR, and it's likewise recommended to use an IDE to check your code ([PyCharm](https://www.jetbrains.com/pycharm/) offers a free community edition, and has student licenses as well!)

 ## Credits